-California regulations require that dental unit water lines be anti-retractive, to prevent patient material, such as oral micro-organisms, blood, and saliva, from entering a dental water system during treatment.
-These dental unit lines and devices should be purged with air or flushed with water at the beginning of the clinic day for at least two minutes prior to attaching handpieces, scalers, air water syringe tips, or other devices [9].
+Manufactured dental units are now engineered to be anti-retractive to prevent patient material, such as oral micro-organisms, blood, and saliva, from entering a dental water system during treatment.
+These dental unit lines and devices should be purged with air or flushed with water at the beginning of the clinic day for at least two minutes prior to attaching handpieces, scalers, air water syringe tips, or other devices [9; 10].
 The dental unit lines and devices should be flushed between each patient for a minimum of 20 seconds [9].

 Commercial devices and procedures shown to improve the quality of water used in dental treatment include self-contained water systems with chemical treatment, in-line microfilters, and combinations of these treatments.
 Simply using tap, distilled, or sterile water will not eliminate bacterial contamination in treatment water if biofilms in the system are not controlled.
 Microbial load should be less than or equal to 500 colony-forming units of heterotrophic bacteria per milliliter (≤500 CFU/mL) of water, the standard set for drinking water by the EPA [7].
 Removal or inactivation of dental waterline biofilms requires use of chemical germicides.
-California law defines "germicide" as a chemical agent that can be used to disinfect items and surfaces based on the level of contamination.
+The definition of "germicide" is a chemical agent that can be used to disinfect items and surfaces based on the level of contamination.
 All germicides must be used in accordance with intended use and label instructions [9].

-Regarding irrigation, if a surgical procedure involves soft tissue or bone, California regulations require the use of sterile coolants or irrigants, delivered using a sterile delivery system [9].
-In addition, a new infection control standard that took effect in 2019, requires that water or other methods for irrigation must be sterile or contain recognized disinfecting or antibacterial properties when performing procedures on exposed dental pulp.
-Appropriate oral irrigants include chlorhexidine, BioPure MTAD, and sodium hypochlorite [33].
-This requirement was in response to a 2016 outbreak of mycobacterial infection from a Southern California dental clinic that led to the hospitalization of more than 60 children.
-The cause was determined to be bacteria introduced through water during pulpotomies [33].
+Regarding irrigation, if a surgical procedure involves soft tissue or bone, the use of sterile coolants or irrigants should be used, delivered using a sterile delivery system [9; 10].
+An example of the importance of water quality maintenance is the 2016 outbreak of mycobacterial infection from a Southern California dental clinic that led to the hospitalization of more than 60 children, the cause of which was determined to be bacteria introduced through water during pulpotomies [29].
+In response, in 2019, California introduced an infection control standard that requires that water or other methods for irrigation must be sterile or contain recognized disinfecting or antibacterial properties when performing procedures on exposed dental pulp; chlorhexidine, BioPure MTAD, and sodium hypochlorite are considered appropriate oral irrigants in this standard [29].
+Dental professionals should refer to their state, local, and employer policies regarding dental unit waterlines and irrigation standards.